AIA Group: Financial crisis and listing

+The stake of AIA Aurora (controlled by AIG) was diluted to 32.9%.
+At one point, AIA was tied with Tencent as the largest constituent of the Hang Seng Index during the February 2021 review.
+However, following multiple index adjustments, its weighting declined to 4.72% as of June 2025.
-On 11 September 2012, AIA acquired a 92.3% stake in Sri Lankan insurer Aviva NDB Insurance from British insurer Aviva and Sri Lanka's National Development Bank (NDB).
-AIA also entered into an exclusive 20-year bancassurance agreement with NDB, one of Sri Lanka's largest financial conglomerates with a nationwide bank branch network.

-On 7 October 2012, AIA acquired ING Group's Malaysian insurance subsidiaries for a cash consideration of €1.336 billion (US$1.73 billion).

-On 21 December 2012, AIG sold all of its 13.69% shareholding in AIA.
+On 11 September 2012, AIA acquired a 92.3% stake in Sri Lankan insurer Aviva NDB Insurance from British insurer Aviva and Sri Lanka's NDB Bank, one of Sri Lanka's largest financial conglomerates.
+AIA also entered into an exclusive 20-year bancassurance agreement with NDB.
+On 7 October, AIA acquired ING Group's Malaysian insurance subsidiaries for a cash consideration of €1.336 billion (US$1.73 billion).
+On 21 December, AIG sold all of its 13.69% shareholding in AIA.

 Since 2 June 2013, AIA has had an exclusive bancassurance agreement with Citibank that encompasses 11 AIA markets in Asia-Pacific, namely Hong Kong, mainland China, South Korea, Singapore, Thailand, Malaysia, Indonesia, the Philippines, Vietnam, Australia, and India.

+In August 2024, the Hong Kong Insurance Authority fined AIA HK$23 million for shortcomings related to its anti-money laundering (AML) oversight.
+The inspection, which covered business activities between March 2016 and October 2022, identified deficiencies in the company's anti-money laundering systems, including delays in identifying certain politically exposed persons and in applying enhanced due diligence to some high-risk customers.